 - The name of the remarkable small island further derives from Ancient Greek.
 In that language it means swollen form.
 Regardless of the term one uses, in any language, it remains an incredible location.
 Presently, though, this location has very few inhabitants.

-- Presently, this location has very few permanent inhabitants.
-That’s because the island’s current population numbers fewer than 850 individuals.
-The volcano erupted with moderate violence numerous times in the past.
-Additionally, it continues to be constantly active with minor eruptions.
+- That’s because the island’s current population actually numbers fewer than 850 individuals.
+The volcano has also erupted with moderate violence numerous times in the past.
+It continues to be constantly active with minor eruptions even today, however.

-- To the continued amazement of those who appreciate the power of Nature, these often appear visible from many points on Stromboli.
-But, they also often appear within the surrounding sea.
-It’s tendency to be nearly constantly active gave rise to the island’s nickname; Lighthouse of the Mediterranean.
+- These realtively minor eruptions also often appear within the surrounding sea.
+It’s tendency to be in a nearly constantly active state gave rise to a nickname for the island.
+Due to this, the location’s often referred to as the Lighthouse of the Mediterranean.

-However, this particular outstanding physical feature of Stromboli formed due to a series of powerful natural events.
+This physical feature of Stromboli, however, formed due to a series of powerful natural events.
 That’s because several collapses occurred on the northwestern side of the cone of the mountain.
-Furthermore, about 1.2 mi (2 km) to the northeast lies the remnant of the original volcano.
+About 1.2 mi (2 km) to the northeast lies the remnant of the original volcano.

 Stromboli Activity Patterns

-Visiting the site remains highly exciting, yet potentially dangerous.
-Unfortunately for the interested viewer, the activity type of Stromboli remains almost exclusively explosive.
-However, comparatively slower slower and less dangerous lava flows do occur periodically when volcanic activity is high.
+Visiting Stromboli remains highly exciting, yet potentially dangerous.
+Unfortunately for the interested viewer, its activity type remains almost exclusively explosive.
+Comparatively slower and less dangerous lava flows do occur periodically when volcanic activity is high.